December 28, 2001New Jersey Import Firm Has Recalled

-The products subject to recall are 12 ounce cans of:
+The products subject to recall are 12 ounce cans of "Krasdale Corned Beef

-The products may contain edible or inedible beef by-products that are not
+The product may contain edible or inedible beef by-products that are not

 "FSIS ensures that meat and poultry products are safe, wholesome, and

-accurately labeled," said Ron Hicks, acting FSIS administrator.
-"Some of the
+accurately labeled," said Margaret Glavin, acting FSIS administrator.
+"Some

-ingredients found in these products are prohibited in the United States.
-We
+of the ingredients found in this product are prohibited in the United

-urge consumers to return these products to the point of purchase."
+States.
+We urge consumers to return the product to the point of purchase."

 The problem was discovered during a routine FSIS re-inspection at import.

 Brazilian establishment #3031 has been audited by the Brazilian government.